Are You Missing Half the Change Equation?

 4. Hone your powers of persuasion.
 Change and influence are inextricably linked.
 Influence is about gaining commitment, identifying the critical change agents that must be brought on board, and defining what “buy-in” looks like from each stakeholder.
 Learn the 4 keys to strengthen your ability to influence others.

-5. Take care of yourself.
-Resiliency helps people handle the pressure, uncertainty, and setbacks that are part of the process.
-You need to build your own reserves and resiliency for your mental and physical health, and help others to do the same.
+5. Take care of yourself and others.
+Resiliency helps people handle the pressure, uncertainty, and setbacks that are part of the change process.
+You need to build your own reserves for your mental and physical health, and help others to do the same.
 This is increasingly important as people experience the cumulative effects of ongoing and often turbulent changes.

 Ready to Take the Next Step?

 Upskill your people’s change leadership skills so they better understand the change equation with a customized learning journey for your leaders using our research-backed modules.
 Available leadership topics include Communication, Influence, Innovation Leadership, Leading Through Change & Disruption, Managing Paradox & Polarity, Resilience-Building, and more.